The Project

 The results of the EIA will be set out in the Environmental Statement (ES) which will be included in our final DCO application.

-We have been getting to know the local environment through site visits, early-stage environmental surveys and desk-based information gathering.
-The results of this work will help to shape our project design.
+We have been getting to know the local environment through site visits, environmental surveys and desk-based information gathering.
+The results of this work helps shape our project design.

 Stage 1: EIA Scoping